rayz1065/checkbot/README.md

 ## How it works

-Instead of storing the checklist in the database, every time a checklist is edited by pressing a box, the message of the checklist is forwarded to the user's chat such that the bot can read it.
+The checklist is not stored in the database, instead, every time a checklist is edited, the bot forwards the message containing it to the user's chat in order to read it.
-Before allowing the user to update a checklist a series of verifications are done, controlling the authenticity of the request through a hash stored in the URL and the permissions through the Telegram bot API.
+Before allowing the user to update a checklist a series of verification steps is performed, controlling the authenticity of the request through a hash stored in the URL and the permissions through the Telegram bot API.

 There are a couple of workarounds to make all of the settings indicated above work, like using the private chat of the user to store a checklist in a group with protected content.